BalVil/goit-markup-hw-08/README.md

 "C4" The layout is made with respect to three breakpoints: 480px, 768px and 1200px.

 "C5" The design of the mobile menu is completed.

+## JS (optionally)

+opening and closing windows by pressing the button